 In 2016, QNB Group established a representative office in Myanmar after receiving approval from the Central Bank of Myanmar.
 QNB believes that Myanmar is one of the fastest growing frontier markets in Asia.
 Moreover, a few of QNB's global clients are intending to break into Myanmar's market.
-As a result, QNB intends to improve its understanding of Myanmar's market to assess its full potential.

-On 15 June 2016, the QNB Group completed the acquisition of 99.81 per cent. of the shares of Finansbank A.Ş. (now known as QNB Finansbank) from NBG for EUR 2.71 billion (QR11.0 billion).
+On 15 June 2016, the QNB Group completed the acquisition of 99.81 per cent. of the shares of Finansbank A.Ş. (now known as QNB Finansbank) from NBG for EUR2.71 billion (QR11.0 billion).
 QNB has subsequently increased its ownership stake in QNB Finansbank from 99.81 per cent. to 99.88 per cent. by purchasing shares from minority shareholders for a total cost of QR12.3 million (U.S.\$3.4 million).
 QNB Finansbank, which was incorporated in 1987, is the fifth-largest privately owned universal bank by total assets, customer deposits and loans in Turkey.
-As of 30 September 2017, QNB Finansbank had U.S.\$35.5 billion of total assets, U.S.\$23.7 billion in net loans and U.S.\$19.2 billion in customer deposits.
+As of 31 December 2019, QNB Finansbank had U.S.\$32.4 billion of total assets, U.S.\$20.6 billion in net loans and U.S.\$19.0 billion in customer deposits.